SPORT MANAGERS: Corey Gesell, High Point Christian Academy

 3A: Corey Gesell, PACIS, HPCA 336-841-8702, x174, email@example.com

-1A - May 7, 11 (or 10 if both heads of schools agree), May 14 at the site of the higher seed, and May 17 and 18, 2013 (First Championship Game on May 17, Second Championship Game on May 18, Third Championship Game if necessary on May 18) at Fleming Stadium in Wilson.
+DATES AND SITES: 1A - May 6, 10 (or 9 if both heads of schools agree), May 13 at the site of the higher seed; and Championship best of three is on May 16 and 17, 2014 at Fleming Stadium in Wilson.

-2A - May 7, 11 (or 10 if both heads of schools agree), and May 14 at the site of the higher seed, and May 17 and 18, 2013 (First Championship Game on May 17, Second Championship Game on May 18, Third Championship Game if necessary on May 18) at Westchester Country Day School.
+2A - May 6, 10 (or 9 if both heads of schools agree), and May 13 at the site of the higher seed; and Championship best of three is on May 16 and 17, 2014 at Fayetteville Academy.

-SEEDING: For1A and 2A, each NCISAA conference with 4 or more participating schools in a specific classification will receive an automatic bid.
-The remaining tournament teams will be selected at large by the seeding committee - who will also seed the tournament - on Sunday, May 5, 2013 at 1:00 PM at Greensboro Day School.
+SEEDING: For 1A and 2A, each NCISAA conference with 4 or more participating schools in a specific classification will receive an automatic bid.
+The remaining tournament teams will be selected at large by the seeding committee - who will also seed the 12-team tournament - on Sunday, May 4, 2014 at 1:00 PM at Greensboro Day School.
 Schools playing in a multiple classification conferences will be eligible for selection to the tournament in their classification.
 The All-State Selections will be made prior to the Seeding Committee.
-For 3A the 12 team tournament will be seeded on Wednesday, May 8, 2013 at 1:00 PM at Greensboro Day School.
+For 3A the 12-team tournament will be seeded on Wednesday, May 7, 2014 at 1:00 PM at Greensboro Day School.